 YRUU is our youth group for high school freshmen through seniors.
 In YRUU, youth are encouraged to be leaders.
 They take turns leading on Sundays, and through an elected council that meets monthly, they have a direct role in choosing discussion topics and planning special events like overnights.
 Adult advisors are guides along the way who maintain a supportive space where youth can share and be heard.
 The youth group offers opportunities to explore what we mean by fellowship, social justice, and worship as Unitarian Universalists.
 The Youth Service is an annual spring tradition in which the youth group conducts the service, including performing the music and sharing homilies.
 With many of our youth having grown up in this church, it is a wonderful celebration of their individual and collective responsible search for truth and meaning.

 Youth Council is an elected body with representatives from each high school grade level.
+They meet once per month to discuss ideas and vote on plans for the upcoming weeks.
+All of our advisors and our Lead Advisor, Jason Webber, offer guidance, but the Youth Council is what makes YRUU a youth-led community.
+Youth Council is an elected body with representatives from each high school grade level.
 They meet regularly to discuss ideas and vote on plans for the upcoming weeks.

 Overnights for our youth group are scheduled by the Youth Council.
 Memorable experiences — whether it’s caroling in Pioneer Courthouse Square, group outings to Voodoo Doughnuts, or worship in the Eliot Chapel — are created at these overnights.
 To cap them off, the following morning youth make sandwiches and walk through downtown distributing sandwiches and clean, dry socks to anyone in need.